This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - 6 cups water

 - Add cantaloupe and ½ sugar to the blender.

 - Using the back of a cooking spoon, strain the mixture.

 - In a large pitcher, add the cantaloupe mixture and water.

 - Taste for good measure.

-- Serve and enjoy!
+- Serve over ice and enjoy!

 This post was republished with new images.
 You might remember the old ones.